spacemanidol/UWLING/575/Assignments/hw3/readme.txt

 My parameters were based on training time and optimal accuracy.
 I mostly focused on model architecture and the # of hidden neurons.
 ## HyperParameters (BEST RESULTS)
-Optimizer:rmsprop (This optimizer tended to learn way faster) Epochs:5 (Seemed to be the threshold when accuracy stopped improving) Batch Size:128 (Any smaller seemed to make training too time consuming) Hidden Neurons: 32 (I experimented with 8, 32, 64, 128) Loss Function:categorical_crossentropy
+Optimizer:rmsprop (This optimizer tended to learn way faster) Epochs:20 (Seemed to be the threshold when accuracy stopped improving) Batch Size:128 (Any smaller seemed to make training too time consuming) Hidden Neurons: 32 (I experimented with 8, 32, 64, 128) Loss Function:categorical_crossentropy
-Dropout:0.3
+Validation Split: 0.1
+Dropout:0.5
 Activation: RELU
 Final Activation: sigmoid (Seemd to consistently produce 2% higher accuracy scores)